CodeMode-Java/Java-Syllabus/ReadMe2.md

 ### Purpose

-"Searching and sorting algorithm consists of a major portion of the interviews."
+Searching and sorting algorithm consists of a major portion of the interviews.
 ### Content
 1. Searching Problems

 2. Sorting Problems

-## Module 4 : "Data Structure Part 1:"
+## Module 4 : "Data Structure Part 1"

 ### Purpose
-"Linked list, Stack and Queue and Dynamic Programming are one of the favorites in service based company interviews."
+Linked list, Stack and Queue and Dynamic Programming are one of the favorites in service based company interviews.

 ### Content
 1.Linked Lists